 Biologically equipped with desires to mate, we chase, flirt and seek partners.
 Sexual attraction excites; new romance feels good, stirring hopes of a different biological desire—a secure future.
 But instant attraction doesn’t predict future success.
 Once the hot embers of early desire cool, we are tasked with developing a secure future by employing skills that create security, intimacy, and acceptance.

-Relationship success through creating bonds of trust and warmth of companionship requires work.
+Relationship success is built upon bonds of trust and warmth of friendship.
+These require work.

 These mis-directions are subtle and destructive.
 Like a malignant tumor, these damaging accusations spread, infecting the entire relationship.
 One partner feels falsely accused, while the other feels ruthlessly ignored.
 Each conflict furthers the divide, demanding more calloused tactics, and deeper hurts.

-The emotional waves, faulty assessments and character assassination redirect focus from the necessary work to strengthen a relationship; instead we are engaged in partner fixing.
-Discussions no longer are resolution focus but an endless battle to affix blame.
+The emotional waves, faulty assessments and character assassination redirect focus from necessary work to strengthen a relationship; instead we are engaged in partner fixing.
+Discussions no longer are resolution focus but endless battles to affix blame.

 We should continue to enjoy the sentiments of a timely love song; but also remember the strength of the bond is dependent on skilled work, employing energies towards David Ricoh’s five A’s—Acceptance, Appreciation, Attention, Affection, and Allowance.
 Our mindful work to connect provides necessary nurturing behaviors that write our own love song; one that goes on, even through the conflict, to create a secure and lasting relationship.